learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 5.md

 **Hint:** What if we told you that $B \cap \bar{A}$ is disjoint from $B \cap A$?
 How can you use this fact?
 What is $(B \cap A) \cup (B \cap \bar{A})$?

 ## Sub-question 2:
-Let's say a disease F affects 1 out of every 1000 people in the city.
-There is a testing kit that when administered on someone who is positive, will report "positive" 85% of the time.
-We also know that among all people who took the test, (positive or not) the test reported "positive" 10% of the time.
+Let's say a disease $F$ affects $1$ out of every $1000$ people in the city.
+There is a testing kit that when administered on someone who is positive, will report "positive" $85$% of the time.
+We also know that among all people who took the test (positive or not), the test reported "positive" $10$% of the time.

 1. Let's say we took the test and the test reported "positive".
-What is the probability we have disease F?
+What is the probability we have disease $F$?
 2. What is the probability that if we administered a test on a person that we know **does not** have the disease, the test will report positive?

 You will probably find the following identity helpful (for the second part):